MicrosoftDocs/defender-docs/defender-endpoint/configure-proxy-internet.md

 ### Windows devices running the previous MMA-based solution

-Devices running Windows 7, Windows 8.1, Windows Server 2008 R2, and servers that are not upgraded to Unified Agent leverage the Microsoft Monitoring Agent (also known as Log Analytics Agent) to connect to the Defender for Endpoint service, you can either use a system-wide proxy setting, or configure the agent to connect through a proxy or a log analytics gateway.
+For devices running Windows 7, Windows 8.1, Windows Server 2008 R2, and servers that aren't upgraded to Unified Agent and use the Microsoft Monitoring Agent (also known as Log Analytics Agent) to connect to the Defender for Endpoint service, you can either use a system-wide proxy setting, or configure the agent to connect through a proxy or a log analytics gateway.

 - Configure the agent to use a proxy: [Proxy configuration](/azure/azure-monitor/agents/log-analytics-agent#proxy-configuration)